My recent saving rate tutorial has me thinking deeply about the intimate relationship between spending and saving.

 That depends on which action, saving or spending, you believe comes first.

 The “pay yourself first” mentality, which appears to have a cult following on the interwebs, suggests that individuals should save the first fruits of every paycheck to avoid the temptation of spending those funds frivolously at a later date.
 The implicit message within this school of thought is that the process of saving money is an independent decision that can be made irrespective of spending.

 I would argue that the “pay yourself first” mentality is overly simplistic because it assumes that all individuals earn enough income to cover both essential and discretionary expenses, at all times.
 For example, someone earning $25,000/year working full-time might need roughly that amount to cover essential expenses like housing, transportation, food, health care, and clothing.
 In such a scenario, the “pay yourself first” recommendation appears ridiculous because all income is allocated toward fixed, necessary expenses, leaving no savings to be found.

-Or, as the brilliant Michael Kitces recently stated, “functionally most people don’t “choose” what to save per se… they choose what to spend, and then save the limited dollars that may or may not be left over after covering fixed/essential expenses and any discretionary spending.”
+Or, as Michael Kitces recently stated, “functionally most people don’t “choose” what to save per se… they choose what to spend, and then save the limited dollars that may or may not be left over after covering fixed/essential expenses and any discretionary spending.”

 In other words, holding income constant, your spending rate determines your saving rate, and the only logical way to realize an increase in savings is by first realizing a decrease in expenses (spending).

 Practically speaking, it’s much easier for most people to realize a decrease in spending than an increase in available income.
 Anyone and everyone can find immediate ways to decrease spending through lifestyle design, but finding additional income often requires significantly more effort and external cooperation (e.g., negotiating a raise in your current position, applying/interviewing/accepting a new position, or starting a business).